swimlane/swimlane-python/docs/examples/resources.rst

 Bulk Record Create
 ^^^^^^^^^^^^^^^^^^

-Creating multiple records at once can also done withe the :obj:`app.records` adapter using only a single request.
+Creating multiple records at once can also done with the :obj:`app.records` adapter using only a single request.

 Any records not passing validation will cause the entire operation to fail.